How eCommerce Faceted Search Enhances E-commerce User Experience

 For example, a user looking for a specific type of angle grinder can quickly narrow down their search by applying facets such as “Product Type: Angle Grinders,” “Disc Size: 4.5 inches,” and “Power Source: Corded.”

 Additionally, a well-designed faceted search system can significantly reduce bounce rates.
-The bounce rate represents the percentage of visitors who leave your e-commerce site without exploring more product pages.
-It occurs when a user lands on a single page of your website and then exits without triggering any other requests to the server during that session.
+The bounce rate represents the percentage of visitors who leave your e-commerce site without exploring more products or search result pages.
+It occurs when a customer filters products on search results and lands on a single page of your eCommerce store and then exits without triggering any other requests to the server during that session.

 3. Flexibility and progressive refinement